luke-de-vos/autoJGAAP/README.md

 ## Usage

 #### Documents
 Place plaintext documents to experiment on in **Documents**.
 Place documents for training in the **Known** subdirectory.
-Place documents for testing in the **Unknown** directory.
-Within these directories, Each file should be stored in a folder named after its author or category, such as "Hemingway" or "EastCoastResidents".
+Place documents for validation in the **Unknown** directory.
+Within these directories, store each document in a folder named after its author or category, such as "Hemingway" or "EastCoastResidents".
 [Example directory tree](/example.jpg)

 NOTE: ensure no document or directory names contain commas.